jwilkinson1122/custom_addons/pod_clinical_procedure/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Clinical' activate 'Procedures & Procedure requests'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Clinical' activate 'Procedures & Procedure requests'.

 Usage
 =====

 #.
-Go to 'Medical / Clinical / Requests / Procedure Requests'
+Go to 'Podiatry / Clinical / Requests / Procedure Requests'
 #.
 Click 'Create'.
 #.
 Fill in the information.
 #.
 Click 'Save' and press the button 'Activate'.